onilabs/conductance/examples/chat/src/chat.api.md

       messages.push(m);
     };

-Receivers stores a list of functions which want to be notified of new messages.
+`receivers` stores a list of functions which want to be notified of new messages.
 Initially, it just contains `logMessage`, which we defined above: